She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 Mara had been the one ordered to carry the newborn downstairs.

-And three days earlier, Adrian Belli himself had come to Mara’s apartment with an envelope of cash and a message: Bianca must never know.
+And three days earlier, Adrian Belli himself had come to Mara’s apartment with an envelope of cash and one instruction:

 Your child is alive.
 I was wrong to keep her from you this long.
-I was also wrong to believe your mother would stop if she thought her future was threatened.
+I was also wrong to believe your mother would stop if her future was threatened.
 Do not marry the man who already knows what was done to your daughter and calls it inconvenient.
 Her name is Mila because she needed a name, but the bracelet proves who she is.
 I am sorry for every year I stole.

 Bianca read the letter twice.